20

 from this cup, we share the blood of Christ.

-C: Reveal yourself to us, O Lord,
+Reveal yourself to us, O Lord, in the breaking

-in the breaking of bread as once you
+of bread as once you

 revealed yourself to your Apostles.
 Amen.